AcuvaGIS/core-docs/docs/home.md

 ### Scalable Authorization Mechanism

-We have mastered Cerbos and Kerberos for Attribute-Based Access Control (ABAC) security authentication that scales with your needs.
+We have a dedicated team that will address for you custom tailored auth with tools such as Kerberos, Cerbos for Attribute-Based Access Control (ABAC), production grade security and scale that meets your needs.

 ### Building Dynamic Data Portals

 Our solutions encompass web, mobile, and desktop applications, with seamless integrations into various platforms:

 - **Custom Solutions:** Tailored to meet your specific requirements.
+We build data-driven infrastructure on-prem and on-cloud.
 - **CKAN Integrations:** Enhance data management with CKAN integration.
 - **GeoNode, API Development:** Utilize GeoNode and API development for robust geospatial capabilities.
-- **Mapping Services:** Leverage our mapping services for visualization.
+- **Mapping Services:** We leverage our mapping services for visualization.
 - **Standards and Protocols:** Adherence to industry standards and protocols for compatibility.
-- **ArcGIS and QGIS Plugins:** Extend your GIS capabilities with our plugins.
+- **ArcGIS and QGIS Plugins:** We extend your GIS capabilities with custom plugins to make it work for you.
-- **Data Analytics and Web Visualization:** Transform data into actionable insights with D3, Kepler, and Mapbox GL.
+- **Data Analytics and Web Visualization:** Transform data into actionable insights with D3, Kepler, Mapbox GL, etc.
 - **Google Earth Engine:** Harness the power of Google Earth Engine for geospatial analysis.
 - **Geospatial Databases:** We work with various databases, including MongoDB for GIS, PostGIS, and Apache Cassandra, ensuring efficient handling of distributed geospatial data.
+Distributed Geospatial computing from caching and redundancy is crucial to scaling data sources.
+- **Crafting Data Pipelines:** Complete end to end ETL workflows that scales from the ground up.
 - **Spatial Analysis and Processing:** Our expertise in spatial analysis and processing adds value to your projects.

 ### Programming Ecosystem

-We offer a versatile programming ecosystem to cater to your needs:
+We offer a versatile programming ecosystem to cater to your needs.
+Our unique ecosystem brings unique value to the geospatial development:

-- Go
-- TypeScript
+- `Go` for Distributed concurrent applications(performance microservices) on the cloud
+- `TypeScript` for TypeSafe APIs and Scalable Frontend Applications
+- `Python` for APIs, Scientific computing in GIS domain, and Spatial Analytics
-- Python
+- `Elixir` for GIS

-Each language brings its unique advantages to geospatial development:

-- **Go:** Known for its efficiency and performance, ideal for building robust geospatial applications.
-- **TypeScript:** A strong and statically-typed language, ensuring code reliability in web applications.
-- **Python:** Renowned for its extensive libraries, perfect for data analysis and scientific computing in the geospatial domain.

 ## Conclusion

 At Acuva GIS, we are committed to open-source principles, promoting transparency and community-driven solutions.
-Our geospatial expertise and customizable solutions aim to advance your projects and contribute to a sustainable future.
+We love open-source, and our geospatial expertise and customizable solutions aim to advance your projects and contribute to a sustainable future.

-For more detailed information, refer to our comprehensive documentation.
+For more detailed information, refer to our comprehensive [documentation](./getting-started.md).